Manuel123cool/smiley/README.md

 :( this text is ignored :(

 Variable declaration is simply  positive, so the emoji too.
 It starts with a smiley then the identifier and ends with with the value of the variable.
 And no one cares about if you type is integer ore what ever, this language is not type save.
 The identifier can be anything, it just must start and end with a  white space, in it shouldn't be white spaces.
+The variable shouldn't start with a number.

 :) someInteger 123 <br>
 :) string “hallo”